spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/3-manual.md

    java -jar spring-cloud-dataflow-shell-%dataflow-version%.jar
    ```

-   If the Data Flow Server and shell are not running on the same host, you can also point the shell to the Data Flow server URL by using the `dataflow config server` command in Shell, as the following example shows:
+   If the Data Flow Server and shell are not running on the same host, you can also point the shell to the Data Flow server URL by using the `dataflow config server` command in Shell, as follows:

    ```bash
     server-unknown:>dataflow config server https://198.51.100.0